markwomack/Arduino_EPaperDisplay/README.md

 below shows the origin for each orientation.
 ROTATE_90 means the display will be in 'landscape' mode (The default orientation is ROTATE_0).
 ![](https://github.com/markwomack/Arduino_EPaperDisplay/blob/main/2.13InchePaperDisplay.jpg)
-- Then a PaintBuffer object is retrieved from the EPaperDisplay.
+- A PaintBuffer object is retrieved from the EPaperDisplay.
 This PaintBuffer is what is used to render pixels into the display.
 You perform the drawing operations on the PaintBuffer instance.
 When finished drawing, call the refresh() method on the ePaperDisplay to display the current buffer.